obsidiandynamics/meteor/README.md

    ...
 ```

+Typically a subscriber will confirm its read offset linearly, in tandem with the processing of the records.
+(Read a record, confirm it, read the next, confirm, and so on.)
+However, the subscriber is free to adopt any confirmation strategy, so long as it doesn't confirm records that haven't yet been completely processed.
+A subscriber may, for example, elect to process a batch of records concurrently, and only confirm the last record when the entire batch is done.

-**Note:** Contrary to a subscriber group, if an ungrouped subscriber is closed and reopened, it will lose its offset.
+**Note:** Contrary to its grouped counterpart, if an ungrouped subscriber is closed and reopened, it will lose its offset.
 It is up to the application to appropriately reset those subscribers.

 The relationship between publishers, streams and subscribers is depicted below.